 Since the start of the conflict in Sudan’s western Darfur in 2003, more than 3 million people have been forced to flee their homes and seek shelter in camps and hosting communities.
 While the security situation has improved in most parts of Darfur, still millions of displaced people need humanitarian assistance.

 Our overarching vision for Sudan is a nation free of conflict where people have equal access to resources, participate actively in decision making, and governance structures are responsive to people’s needs.

-Since 2003, we are working with partners and displaced communities to respond to urgent needs (access to clean water, sanitation, nutrition and protection) while also contributing to longer-term solutions.
+Since 2003, we are working in three states in the Darfur region (North, South, and East Darfur) with partners and displaced communities to respond to urgent needs (access to clean water, sanitation, nutrition and protection) while also contributing to longer-term solutions.

 Oxfam’s humanitarian work